liadav/codex/README.md

 - `--max-attempts` – maximum number of iterations (default `3`)
 - `OPENAI_API_KEY` must be set for vision evaluation to work

+The assistant may also request screenshots at any time using the `capture_screenshots` tool.
+It launches your app (default `npm start`), crawls the provided URL and returns base64 images so the model can verify visual tasks.
+Set `CODEX_DISABLE_VISUAL_TOOL=1` to disable this behaviour.

 ---

 ## Memory & project docs